(click on a name for a bio)

 Tharshini Mathew, Treasurer

 A Lexington resident since 2006, Tharshini’s interest in farming started when she began visiting the farm for dirt play, and other activities with her son.
 Her passion developed and she and her son started a small backyard vegetable garden which they manage together during the summer.
 Increased interest in farming and living healthy led her to join the CSA and they have been enjoying the fresh produce for the past 4 years.
 Pick your own is one of their favorite parts of the CSA.
 By profession she is an accountant and manages her husband’s company along with her own clients.
-She is also committee co-chair of the Science Fair at Maria Hastings Elementary School and a Room parent for her son’s class.
-She also volunteers at Lexington Kids PMC ride which is another noble cause she and her family support.
+She is an active PTO board member at her son’s school, William Diamond Middle School.

 Christopher Thomas, Clerk